StarRocks/starrocks/docs/using_starrocks/catalog/hive_catalog.md

 The parameter description is as follows:

 - `catalog_name`: the name of the Hive catalog.
-This parameter is required.
+This parameter is required.<br>
   The naming conventions are as follows:

   - The name can contain letters, digits (0-9), and underscores (_).
 It must start with a letter.
   - The name cannot exceed 64 characters in length.

 - `PROPERTIES`: the properties of the Hive catalog.
-This parameter is required.
+This parameter is required.<br>
    You can configure the following properties:

     | **Property**        | **Required** | **Description**                                              |